 - Theme 4: Multi-level, Lifecourse Approaches to Obesity- and Nutrition-Related Diseases

-P&F awards are made with the expectation that the preliminary research supported by the pilot will lead to applications for additional external funding.
+P&F awards are made with the expectation that the preliminary research supported by the pilot will lead to successful applications for additional external funding.
 P&F awards are made with the expectation that the preliminary research supported by the pilot will lead to applications for additional external funding.
 Applicants are encouraged to consult and use the BNORC Cores:

 - Adipose Biology and Nutrient Metabolism (at Boston Medical Center and Tufts University)